jungminc88/orbituary_detecter/README.md

 # 1. Preparation #
-If you would rather use the existing data that I retrieved, you can skip 1.1 through 1.3.
+If you would rather use the existing json data that I provide, you can skip 1.1 through 1.3.

 ## 1.1 Obtain a Twitter API account and note your consumer_key, consumer_secret, access_token, and access_secret ##
 Follow the instruction at